codeByMihaly/TicTacToe/README.md

-My next project to make a Tictactoe game, where I try to use more and more inside factories.
+My next project to make a Tic tac toe game, where I try to use more and more inside factories.